Energy in Oman: Oil

 Oil was first discovered in 1964, near Fahud in the western desert.
 Petroleum Development Oman (PDO) began production in August 1967.
 The Omani Government owns 60% of PDO, and foreign interests own 40% (Royal Dutch Shell owns 34%; the remaining 6% is owned by Total and Partex).
 In 1976, Oman's oil production rose to 366,000 barrels (58,000 m³) per day but declined to about 285,000 barrels (45,000 m³) per day in the late 1980s due to the depletion of recoverable reserves.
 From 1981 to 1986, Oman compensated for declining oil prices by increasing production levels to 600,000 b/d; however, when oil prices collapsed in 1986, revenues dropped dramatically.
 Production was cut back temporarily in coordination with the Organization of Petroleum Exporting Countries (OPEC).
 Production levels again reached 600,000 b/d by mid-1987, which helped increase revenues.
 Oman's economic performance improved significantly in 1999 due largely to the mid-year upturn in oil prices.
 The government moved ahead with privatization of its utilities, and the development of the commercial law to encourage foreign investment.
 Oman liberalized its markets in an effort to join the World Trade Organization (WTO) and was accepted in 2000.
 By the mid-2000s, production had climbed to more than 900,000 b/d and where they remain.

 Oman is not a member of OPEC.

 Yibal is the largest oilfield in Oman, and is operated primarily by Royal Dutch Shell.
 Since production started in 1968, Oman's maximum production has been 250,000 barrels a day.
 As of 2005, production declined to 88,000 barrels a day.

-In November 2017, Oman Oilfield received steam generated from 1,021 MWth solar thermal plant.